 Overlooking the yard, through a small gothic arched window, the large master bedroom on the first floor has a superking zip and link bed (which can be two large single beds if required), wardrobe, chest of drawers and a small sofa.
 The en suite shower room has a spacious shower cubicle with a large rainfall shower head, high line traditional style toilet and wash basin.

 Mezzanine Bedroom Four:

 With stunning views across the fields from its second floor window, this mezzanine bedroom has a king size bed.
 A large curtain can be pulled across the balcony rail to screen the bedroom and give privacy.
 The low beams in both mezzanine bedrooms are part of the original fabric of the barn.

 Mezzanine Bedroom Five:

 This bedroom is also set in the roof space and enjoys amazing views across the countryside.
 It has two small double beds and a privacy curtain hanging from one of the beams to screen the bedroom from the rest of the barn.

 The family bathroom on the first floor has a corner bath, large shower cubicle with rainfall shower head, Victorian style toilet and wash basin.

-There is underfloor heating from a ground source heat pump and a ventilation and heat recovery system, both powered by our own on site renewable generation.
+There is underfloor heating from a ground source heat pump and a mechanical ventilation and filtration heat recovery system, which continually provides the building with fresh, filtered air.
+Both are powered by our own on site renewable generation.